Common Myths About BIM

 Myth 6.
 BIM Is Beneficial Only to Designers and Constructors

-Truth – Many people assume that BIM is only valuable during the design and construction phases, however this is not the case.
-BIM benefits all project stakeholders involved into the project lifecycle.
+Truth: One more BIM Myth is many people assuming that BIM is only valuable during the design and construction phases; however, this is not the case.
+BIM benefits all project stakeholders involved in the project lifecycle.

-The process is efficiently taking care of everything at every stage of the construction process.
-Hence helping Designers, Constructors, Facility Managers, Estimators, Modelers and other project stakeholders to have complete overview of the project progression and execution collaboratively.
-It is also helpful for renovations, retrofits, destruction and refurbishment.
+Hence, helping designers, constructors, facility managers, estimators, modelers, and other project stakeholders to have a complete overview of the project progression and execution collaboratively.
+It is also helpful for renovations, retrofits, destruction, and refurbishment.

 Myth 7.
 BIM Implementation Require a New Team

-Truth – Many people assume that BIM deployment requires a new set of skills and a new team.
+Truth: Many people assume that change management with BIM deployment requires a new set of skills and a new team.
 This is not absolutely the case.
 BIM implementation training can be provided to the existing team.

-People are hesitant because they have developed myths about BIM technology in their mind that BIM has numerous benefits but is difficult to execute, which is not the case.
-BIM Service Provider Companies that have successfully incorporated BIM, trained their existing engineers, team members and project managers to incorporate BIM into their current workflow.
+People are hesitant because they have developed myths about BIM technology in their minds that BIM has numerous benefits but is difficult to execute, which is not the case.
+BIM Service Provider Companies that have successfully incorporated BIM have trained their existing engineers, team members, and project managers to incorporate BIM into their current workflow.

-Moreover, BIM aids the project’s workflow by streamlining it but tendency to accept changes in the workplace makes the process difficult.
+Moreover, BIM aids the project’s workflow by streamlining it, but its tendency to accept changes in the workplace makes the process difficult.
 BIM is simple to adopt, and it has resulted in greater project efficiency.

 Myth 8.
 BIM is Just a Trend

-Truth – In the construction business, BIM is gaining popularity, globally since the 2000s.
+Truth: In the construction business, BIM has been gaining popularity globally since the 2000s.
 BIM has been adopted by many of the top countries worldwide and is now mandatory for all public projects.
-The global construction industry has recognized the value of BIM and how it is helping in design coordination, work collaboratively, waste elimination, and saving cost consumption.
+The global construction industry has recognized the value of BIM and how it is helping in design coordination, working collaboratively, waste elimination, and saving on cost.

 The notion that BIM is merely a passing fad is a myth.
-BIM has made a big change in the workflow and proper utilization of technology in the AEC industry as mankind has improved its standards to the digital world.
-Companies gaining more work efficiency and competitive edge adopting BIM.
-Hence it is not just a fad but it is a natural evolution of the Architectural, Engineering and Construction industry
+BIM has made a big change in the workflow and proper utilization of technology in the AEC industry as mankind has improved its standards in the digital world.

 Myth 9.
 BIM is More Time Consuming